How To Take Really Good Photos

 How to take good photos involves camera knowledge, composition and photography skills.

-Do you love making photos, but are not always happy with the results you achieve.
+Do you love making photos, but aren’t always happy with the results you achieve?
 Do you want to learn how to take good photos that document not just what you see, but how you feel about what you see?

-To be able to take good photos, on a consistent basis, you need to be familiar with your camera, have adequate photography skills and understand how to employ them quickly and creatively.
+To be able to take good photos, on a consistent basis, you need to be familiar with your camera, have adequate photography technique, a solid understanding of composition, good people skills and the ability to combine these elements quickly and creatively when making photos.

 But the same is also true for folks who like to continue the creative journey on the desktop.
 It’s here where a good image can be turned into something quite remarkable.